iitddh/iitddh.github.io/_posts/2025-03-31-voiceofvoyantcall.markdown

 [Voyant Tools](https://voyant-tools.org/) is an open-source text analysis platform that analyses and visualises large text corpora for digital humanities projects.
 It allows users with no coding knowledge to produce a granular analysis of texts through multiple sophisticated techniques.
 The Voice of Voyant project seeks to create interfaces for Voyant Tools in multiple Indian languages.

 Here is an opportunity to volunteer to donate your language knowledge towards deepening multilingual DH tools to Indian languages by devoting a few hours of work this summer.
-At present the project is looking to create Voyant skins in Assamese, Hindi, Kannada, Kashmiri, Malayalam, Manipuri, Marathi, Mizo, Odia, Punjabi, Tamil and Telugu.
+At present the project is looking to create Voyant skins in Kannada, Manipuri, Odia, Punjabi and Telugu [No longer accepting Assamese, Hindi, Kashmiri, Malayalam, Marathi, Mizo, and Tamil.]

 # What You’ll Do:
 * Translate terms using a simple spreadsheet